AioTodo/SwiftCar/TESTS_README.md

 ## Notes

-- All tests follow best practices for React Testing Library
+- All tests are written in JavaScript using Jest and React Testing Library.
-- Tests are independent and don't rely on execution order
+- Tests are independent and don't rely on execution order.
-- Mocks are properly cleaned up between tests
+- Mocks (localStorage, Date.now, etc.) are reset between tests.
-- Error cases and edge cases are well covered
+- Both happy paths and error/edge cases are covered for core utilities and services.
-- Integration tests verify complete workflows
+- Additional tests can be added alongside components as `*.test.js` files.